Showing 169 items

 Kew Historical Society Inc

-... and social significance as a record of recreational activities ...Canoeing on the River Yarra at Melbourne was an important and widespread recreational pursuit for Melbournians, especially in the first half of the twentieth century.
+... as a record of recreational activities (as well as canoe making ...Canoeing on the River Yarra at Melbourne was an important and widespread recreational pursuit for Melbournians, especially in the first half of the twentieth century.
 The Victorian Canoe Club was formed in 1912 at a meeting in Melbourne and its first committee elected in the same year.
 Records indicate that the Club continued into at least the 1950s .The album has historic and social significance as a record of recreational activities (as well as canoe making) in the early years of the twentieth century.
 It has local significance as the site of the headquarters of the Club was in Studley park.
 A number of photographs in the album provide vistas of Kew on the Yarra that are otherwise unavailable.One of 24 labelled photos in part album, originating from the Victorian Canoe Club, which had its headquarters in Studley Park, Kew.
 The album includes a photographic record of canoe construction and also locations in Studley Park and Kew where the canoes were used.
-The subject of this photograph is identified as 'Ribs bent on mould' after being softened by steaming."Ribs bent on mould"victorian canoe club, canoe making, canoe construction -
+The subject of this photograph is identified as 'Planking racer' where the wooden planks forming the hull have been softened by steaming and bent to conform to the shape of the mould."Planking racer"victorian canoe club, canoe making, canoe construction -

 Kew Historical Society Inc